-A cool detail we noticed, only under the magnification of the macro lens we used to shoot the photos or a loupe, is that the X Roman numeral hour marker has the word ‘Cartier’ printed diagonally across it (you can see in the second image – shown above).
+A cool detail I noticed, only under the magnification of the macro lens we used to shoot the photos or a loupe, is that the X Roman numeral hour marker has the word ‘Cartier’ printed diagonally across it (you can see in the second image – shown above).

 The large sword-shaped hour and minute hands are in black oxidized steel with a luminescent coating.
 The central second hand and chronograph counter hands are black with no lume.

 The dial layout has a bi-compax design, with the chronograph hour counter (at 9 o’clock) and the minute counter (at 3 o’clock).
 Each subdial has a snailed finish with diamond-set beveled rings.
 A horizontal panoramic window at 6 o’clock displays the date (versus the Cartier de Calibre time only models which have a vertical panoramic date window).

 Protecting the dial side is a sapphire crystal that has been glare-proofed and is slightly curved.
 The caseback is stainless steel with a flat sapphire crystal window secured by 8 screws.
 Water-resistance is 100 meters.
 Steel bracelet measures approximately 23 mm at the crown and tapers down to about 20 mm at the clasp.
 Center links are polished, providing a nice contrast with the rest of the bracelet, which is brushed.
 Pierced lugs and functional screws make it very easy to install and remove the bracelet with just a screwdriver.
 The bracelet links are screwed in as well.